The Complete Guide to KLM Business Class

 Frankly, the seats on KLM business class aren’t the most cutting-edge, especially when compared to Qatar Airways’s Qsuites, for example.
 Nevertheless, when you factor in the entirety of the experience, KLM business class is still one of the best trans-Atlantic options available.

-Currently, there are two types of long-haul business class cabins on KLM’s fleet.
+Currently, there are three types of long-haul business class cabins on KLM’s fleet.
 Featured on Boeing 787 Dreamliner aircraft, the newer business class cabins come equipped with pod-style seats in a 1-2-1 reverse-herringbone configuration.

 KLM’s business class seats are decked in an appealing blue and white colour scheme, consistent with the airline’s branding.
 Waiting on each seat is an amenity kit by cosmetics company Rituals.